-Use Noisedeck 36 directly over floor joists for new build and conversion projects that require Part E approval.
+Use Noisedeck 36 acoustic flooring system directly over floor joists for new build and conversion projects that require Part E approval.

-Combines a 9mm acoustic chip foam and a layer of 5mm isofiba, bonded to a 22mm moisture resistant chipboard.
+Combines a 14mm reconstituted acoustic foam bonded to a 22mm moisture-resistant chipboard.

 - Install directly onto floor joists or over existing flooring